-All new floor and structural wall penetrations shall be structurally evaluated.
-All load impacts of the new opening shall be considered and shall include the cumulative effect of all prior additions and alterations.
+All new penetrations through the existing structure (floor, wall, beam, etc.) shall be structurally evaluated.
+All structural load path or strength impacts of the new penetration shall be considered and shall include the cumulative effect of all prior additions and alterations.